 On South Park,Cartman is freaking out around Christmastime about whether or not he's been "nice" enough to merit Santa's favor.
 He suggests that brushing his teeth counts as a "nice" action, only for his "naughty and nice accountant" to note that that doesn't really count.

-Even after notionally "reforming", Discord in My Little Pony: Friendship Is Magic has distinct shades of this, claiming to be just as good a friend of the Mane Six as they are to each other in spite of all the trouble he's caused (and keeps causing) and then complaining when they don't immediately return the sentiment.
-That said, being the Trickster, how much of this is genuine sentiment and how much just to jerk somepony's (usually Twilight's) chain for the lulz isn't always easy to discern.
+My Little Pony: Friendship Is Magic: Even after notionally "reforming", Discord has distinct shades of this, claiming to be just as good a friend of the Mane Six as they are to each other in spite of all the trouble he's caused (and keeps causing) and then complaining when they don't immediately return the sentiment.
+Being the Trickster, how much of this is genuine sentiment and how much just to jerk somepony's (usually Twilight's) chain for the lulz isn't always easy to discern.